Yury of Zvenigorod

-Family matters
+Family

-By his wife, Anastasia, the daughter of Yury of Smolensk, Yury had three sons — Vasily Kosoy, Dmitry Shemyaka, and Dmitry Krasny.
+By his wife, Anastasia, the daughter of Yury of Smolensk, Yury IV had three sons — Vasily Kosoy, Dmitry Shemyaka, and Dmitry Krasny.
 The marriage to Anastasia made him the brother-in-law of Švitrigaila, Grand Duke of Lithuania.

 Inheritance and claims

 At his father's death, Yury received in appanage the towns of Zvenigorod, Ruza, and Galich.

 Upon his brother's death, Yury immediately asserted his claim to the throne of Muscovy against that of Vasily's son, Vasily II.
 He referenced the old house law of the House of Rurik, whereby the senior throne in the dynasty passed from brother to brother, rather than from father to son.
 He also interpreted in his favour the testament of Dmitry Donskoy, written at the time when Vasily had been unmarried and childless.

 Treaty with Vasily II

 In 1430, Yury and his nephew decided that the issue would be settled in the Golden Horde.
 The Khan supported the claim of Vasily II, but allowed Yury to take the appanage of his deceased younger brother, Peter of Dmitrov.
 This decision did not fully satisfy Vasily, who took Dmitrov by force and expelled Yury's governor from the town in 1432.
 In response, Yury rallied his forces and advanced on Pereslavl-Zalessky.
 Vasily II was defeated on the bank of the Klyazma River and fled to Kostroma.
 After that, Yury entered Moscow in triumph and proclaimed himself Grand Duke.

 Instead of imprisoning his nephew, Yury allowed him to settle in Kolomna and rule the town as his appanage.
 This show of magnanimity cost him dearly, as scores of Muscovite boyars and noblemen fled to Vasily's court in Kolomna.
 This shift in momentum impelled Yury to conclude a treaty with Vasily, whereby the uncle renounced his claims to Moscow, promised to deny assistance to his sons, and exchanged Dmitrov for other territories.
 Vasily returned to Moscow, while Yury withdrew to Galich.